wenbinyugroup/ivabs/docs/source/index.rst

 We would love to have you help us improve the iVABS documentation.
 You can contribute to the iVABS documentation in the following ways:

 #.
 You can comment on specific page on the `iVABS documentation website <http://wenbinyugroup.github.io/ivabs>`_.
-#. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ to this project for bug reports or feature request.
+#. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ to  `the github repository <https://github.com/wenbinyugroup/ivabs>`_ for bug reports or feature request.
 #. `Start a new discussion <https://github.com/wenbinyugroup/ivabs/discussions/new>`_ if you need help running the program.
 #.
-Modify existing files or contribute new files to this project.
+Modify existing files or contribute new files to `the github repository <https://github.com/wenbinyugroup/ivabs>`_.

 License
 =============